 New Illinois graduate students are encouraged to fulfill the oral English proficiency requirement for teaching prior to arriving on campus for the first time by obtaining a qualifying speaking score on the TOEFL or IELTS.
-Scores are valid if received within two years of the first day of enrollment at UIUC.
-Graduate students may also take the TOEFL or IELTS after arriving on campus, focusing on only the speaking subsection, in order to be eligible to teach.
+Graduate students may also take the TOEFL or IELTS after arriving on campus, focusing on only the speaking subsection.